amin-samadi-khoshkho/amin-samadi-khoshkho.github.io/README.md

 # Data Scientist / ML Engineer

 ## Education
-- MSc in Software Engineering and Intelligent Systems | University of Alberta
+- MSc in Software Engineering and Intelligent Systems, University of Alberta
-- MSc in Mechanical Engineering (Control and AI) | University of Tehran
+- MSc in Mechanical Engineering (Control and AI), University of Tehran
-- BSc in Mechanical Engineering | Sharif University of Technology
+- BSc in Mechanical Engineering, Sharif University of Technology

 ## Projects
 **End-to-End Semantic Search Tool for YouTube Videos from a Specific Channel**